-Migraine and tension headaches are among the most common medical problems.
-Some people have frequent headaches, while others hardly ever have them.
+Headaches are among the most common medical problems.
+Some people have frequent episodes, while others hardly ever have them.
 Both chronic and recurring headaches may be painful and distressing but rarely reflect a serious medical condition.
-However, a change in the pattern or nature of headaches -- for instance, from rare to frequent headache, or from mild to severe -- could signal a serious problem and calls for prompt medical attention.
+However, a change in the pattern or nature -- for instance, from rare to frequent headache, or from mild to severe -- could signal a serious problem and calls for prompt medical attention.

 Cause of

-Emotional or physical stress, genetic, hormone level fluctuations, weather changes,
+Emotional or physical stress, genetics, hormone level fluctuations, weather changes,

 Migraine